From common sight to critically endangered craft

 Withy Lore- what we’ll be doing…

 Opportunities for withy pot makers to share, with both us and each other, will enable us to capture stories, knowledge and reflections about this unique craft.
-Material collected will be shared through film, illustration, installation, audio, photography and storytelling, culminating in an exhibition at the Royal Cornwall Museum from 4th March – 22nd June 2025.
+A touring exhibition, launching at the Cornwall Museum and Art Gallery and accompanying engagement programme, will share the material collected through film, illustration, installation, audio, photography and collage

 Oral Histories and Films

-Over 2024 Withy Lore will spend time with those involved in the withy pot craft, recording oral histories and documenting the craft through the creation of a series of short films.
-We will also be exploring archive photographs and artefacts and presenting extracts from oral histories within the exhibition.
+Over 2024 Withy Lore spent time with those involved in the withy pot craft, recording oral histories and documenting the craft through the creation of a series of short films.
+Extracts from the project’s oral histories are presented in the exhibition through a listening station and series of collaged stories.
+Using found imagery and old postcards, these collages illustrate sections of the stories, presenting them as open books. a series of films present personal stories of the craft.
 The recordings will be archived in full at Kresen Kernow, ensuring this craft is well documented for future generations to learn from.

 Illustrations and Jewellery